slashbade/ChatGPTDemo/README.md

 ## Development

-This app is still under development.
-I am open to any contributions, feel free to open an issue or a pull request.
-If you want to contribute, please make sure you have the prerequisites installed:
+This app is still under development and open to contribution.
+Please feel free to open an issue or submit a pull request.
+If you want to do some development, please make sure you have the prerequisites installed:

 - JDK 1.6.0 update 45
 - Blackberry Java Plug-in with Blackberry JRE 7.1.0